hivetech/envconsul/README.md

-  -addr="127.0.0.1:8500": consul HTTP API address with port -dc="": consul datacenter, uses local if blank -errexit=false: exit if there is an error watching config keys -reload=false: if set, restarts the process when config changes -sanitize=false: turn invalid characters in the key into underscores -upcase=false: make all environmental variable keys uppercase
+  -addr="127.0.0.1:8500": consul HTTP API address with port -dc="": consul datacenter, uses local if blank -errexit=false: exit if there is an error watching config keys -logfile="": If provided, redirect logs to this file -reload=false: if set, restarts the process when config changes -sanitize=false: turn invalid characters in the key into underscores -upcase=false: make all environmental variable keys uppercase -verbose=false: Extend log output to debug level -web="": Comma separated web services on the network to discover
 ```

 ## Example